chrg127/smb3-stuff/README.md

     - pipes would still play the animation, i think? they need to to implement the warp world
 - boat (an object that simply follows you until you go on specific tiles)
     - and water tiles

-- warps with levels (useful for real pipes, important for tower)
+- bug with lastmovement and warps (use the warps in world 3)
+    - same stuff with encounters?

 ## notes